brigettesegovia/ASTRO_532/README.md

 astro 532 coursework

-Here you will find the calculations for cooling times, densities, and emmissivity for the Galaxy Clusters Assignment .
+Here you will find the calculations for cooling times, densities, and emissivity for the Galaxy Clusters Assignment .